-Due to performance in the period, the Total Value has decreased to 173.9p, representing a total loss of 23.8p.
+Due to performance in the year, the total value has decreased to 164.4p, representing a total loss of 9.5p.
+Therefore, the high water mark for the 2024 financial year remains at 197.7p.

-The High Water Mark for FY 2023 will therefore be 197.7p.
-If, on a subsequent financial year end, the performance value of Titan falls short of the High Water Mark on the previous financial year end, no performance fee will arise.
-If, on a subsequent financial year end, the performance exceeds the previous best High Water Mark of Titan, the Manager will be entitled to 20% of such excess in aggregate.
+If, on a subsequent financial year end, the performance value of Titan falls short of the high water mark on the previous financial year end, no performance fee will arise.
+If, on a subsequent financial year end, the performance exceeds the previous best high water mark of Titan, the Manager will be entitled to 20% of such excess in aggregate.

-Octopus received £nil in the period to 31 December 2022 (2021: £0.1 million) in regard to arrangement and monitoring fees in relation to investments made on behalf of Titan.
+Octopus received £nil in the period to 31 December 2023 (2022: £0.1 million) in regard to arrangement and monitoring fees in relation to investments made on behalf of Titan.
 Since 31 October 2018, Octopus no longer receives such fees in respect of new investments or any such new fees in respect of further investments into portfolio companies in which Titan invested on or before 31 October 2018, with any such fees received after that time being passed to Titan.